 - They are just a few of the tiny animal organisms that make up zooplankton, which contributes to the makeup of plankton.

-- These creatures eat phytoplankton (tiny plants and algae that also help make up plankton), small microzooplankton (the division of zooplankton that are smaller than 200 microns, or 1/127th of an inch in size), and detritus.
+- These creatures eat phytoplankton (tiny plants and algae that also help make up plankton), small microzooplankton (the division of zooplankton that is smaller than 200 microns, or 1/127th of an inch in size), and detritus.

 - Only a few of the thousands of species of copepods and amphipods known are carnivorous or parasitic, and these are rarely found in a saltwater aquarium system.